someengineering/fixinventory/plugins/gcp/tools/gcppolicygen/README.md

-# Resoto GCP policy generator
+# Fix GCP policy generator
 This script creates and uploads GCP policies to the CDN

 ## License